verterain/Basketball-reference-scraper/README.md

 The program retrieves the data from basketball-reference.com for a specified player, returning his performance in the last 5 games.
 The data is stored in pandas dataframe, and then pushed to mysql database.
 All of the players have dedicated tables created dynamically from the script level.

-To use the script, first edit the engine variable in insertplayer.py, then run it through terminal of your choice.
+To use the script, first run createdb.py script to create players database that will be our main place for data storage.
+The script assumes that your MySQL runs on localhost.
+Remember to edit username and passwrd variables with your data.
+Then, fill the same variables in insertplayer.py so the engine runs as it should.
+Now the script is ready to run through terminal of your choice.
 For powershell it's: py main.py 'Player Name'

 Plans for the future: